 - Substance abuse disorders

-Veterans with untreated PTSD are also at a higher risk for suicide and decreased life expectancy.
-If you believe you or a family member may have PTSD, or if you have a diagnosis but have not undergone treatment, you may want to talk to your doctor about the next steps to take.
+Veterans with untreated PTSD are also at a higher risk of committing suicide and having lower life expectancy.
+If you believe you or a family member may have PTSD, or if you have a diagnosis but have not undergone treatment, you may want to talk to your doctor about treatment.

 For a free legal consultation, call 1-888-392-5392